DREAM-TEAM-ULPGC/stage_2/README.md

 ## Development Guidelines
 - Follow code style rules defined in checkstyle.xml.
 - Document all public classes and key methods using Javadoc.
-- Maintain 80% minimum test coverage on new code.
+- Maintain test coverage on new code.
 - Run mvn verify before any commit to ensure quality gates are passed.
 - Branch naming convention:
   - feature/<short-description> for new features